giantswarm/docs/src/content/reference/app-configuration/index.md

 - via the web interface
 - via the Rest API
-- via the Control Plane Kubernetes API
+- via the Management Cluster API

 ### Through the web interface